jeremejazz/jereme.me/content/posts/2025-05-21-custom-image-map-leaflet/index.md

 Typically, web maps use a geographic coordinate system (like EPSG:3857, also known as Web Mercator) to represent real-world locations.
 However, for our custom image map, we're not dealing with geographic coordinates (latitude and longitude).
 Instead, we're working directly with the **pixel coordinates** of our image.
 This is where `CRS.Simple` comes in.
 It's a special, non-projected coordinate reference system provided by Leaflet that treats pixel coordinates as its primary unit.

-`CRS.Simple`'s origin starts at the top left corner of the map (0,0) and the X and Y coordinates increases as you move to the right and down respectively.
-This setup aligns with how pixel coordinates are typically referenced in most photo editing softwares.
+`CRS.Simple`'s origin starts at the top left corner of the map (0,0) and the X and Y coordinates increase as you move to the right and down respectively.
+This setup aligns with how pixel coordinates are typically referenced in most photo editing software.

 {{< admonition info>}}
-For more in-depth guide and examples, check out the Leaflet's official post regarding [non-geographical maps](https://leafletjs.com/examples/crs-simple/crs-simple.html)
+For more in-depth guides and examples, check out the Leaflet's official post regarding [non-geographical maps](https://leafletjs.com/examples/crs-simple/crs-simple.html)
 {{< /admonition >}}

 ##### The Role of `leaflet-rastercoords`